TillJohanndeiter/quorum-cluster/README.md

 **Quorum algorithm**

-Each node calculate based on time or port metric his wanted master
+Each node calculates based on time or port metric his wanted master
 and send constantly information about his vote to other nodes.
-If a node detect changes (New Node or Lost/Dispatching Slave/Master)
+If a node detects changes (New Node or Lost/Dispatching Slave/Master)
 it will change his voted master and change his transmitted information per
 TCP socket.
 Also each Node constantly listen to incoming messages from other
 nodes and evaluate most voted master.